walles/catiplicator/README.md

 * Put cat picture as background for level-launching screen
 * Put cat picture as background for in-game screen
 * Put cat picture as background for level-finished screen
+* Test what happens when skill level goes above difficulty of available assignments.
+Manually tested, but still...